anikets33/AssignmentApp/README.md

 Retrofit -- Api

-Apk of the is also attached here
+Apk of the app is also attached here